mitmelon/Zorah/README.md

 | 🔄 P2P transfers planned | Account-to-account transfers coming | Week 3 post-hackathon |
 | 🧪 Testnet only | Mainnet requires security audit | Month 2 post-hackathon |
 | 💵 aUSDC only | Axelar testnet limitation, mainnet supports more | Mainnet migration |

-**This is normal for a hackathon.** Core infrastructure is production-ready.

 ---